How Retail Startups Can Overcome Fundraising Challenges

 Step 1: Refine Your Retail-Specific Value Proposition

-Step 2: Leverage Credible Market Data
+Step 2: Utilize Credible Market Data

 Step 3: Demonstrate Early Traction and Scalability